cjmj96/credit-card-fraud-detection-analysis/README.md

 ## Recommendations and future steps

-Based on the knowledge gained about fraudulent and legitimate transaction patterns, by training a predictive model with generalization and interpretability capabilities, using gradient boosted decision trees (GBDT), implemented in XGBoost, some practical recommendations are offered below:
+Based on the knowledge acquired about the patterns of fraudulent and legitimate transactions, when training a predictive model with generalization and interpretability capabilities, using gradient-boosted decision trees (GBDT), implemented in XGBoost, the following practical recommendations are offered:

-- Deploy model in production: Based on the results obtained, the model is robust enough to replace the current static rules system.
-It is recommended to proceed with the implementation of the model at the production level to improve fraud detection and reduce financial losses.
+- Implement the model in production: Based on the results obtained, the model is sufficiently robust to replace the current static rule system.

-- Optimize the customer interface based on interpretability: Create a clear and simple interface that explains the model’s decisions to merchants and customers.
-For example, if a transaction is classified as suspicious, the system should be able to explain the main reasons for such a classification using key features (such as ‘V14’) with understandable explanations.
-This is essential to maintain customer trust when a legitimate transaction is flagged as potentially fraudulent.
-Real-time notifications should also be implemented so that customers can immediately review transactions labeled as suspicious, and provide an efficient system for them to quickly confirm or refute the decision.
+- Optimize the interface with the client ensuring interpretability: Implement an interface that explains decisions to customers.
+This is essential to maintain customer trust when a legitimate transaction is marked as fraudulent.

-- Provide support and feedback: Implement an active support system so that customers of payment processing companies can quickly report problems or concerns about the fraud detection system.
-This feedback can be valuable in improving both the model and the customer experience.
+- Provide support and feedback: Implement an active support system so that customers of the companies processing the payments can quickly report problems or questions about the fraud detection system.
+Feedback would improve both the model and the customer experience.

-- Monitor key metrics in production: Although the model has shown a high rate of accuracy and sensitivity, it is essential to continuously monitor its performance in production.
-Fraud threats evolve rapidly, so it is recommended to implement a monitoring system that tracks metrics such as the false positive and negative rate, the rate of fraud detected, and financial losses avoided.
+- Monitor key metrics in production: Although the model has demonstrated excellent performance, it is of utmost importance to monitor it continuously in production.
+Fraud strategies evolve rapidly, which is why it is necessary to monitor metrics such as the rate of false positives, false negatives, and avoided financial losses.

-- Retrain the model periodically: As more transaction data accumulates, it is important to retrain the model regularly so that it continues to learn from new fraud patterns and does not become obsolete.
-A retraining cycle is recommended periodically, for example, every 3-6 months, or when key performance indicators deteriorate.
+- Retrain the model periodically: The model should be trained regularly to keep up with identifying new fraud patterns.
+It should be retrained when key performance metrics begin to deteriorate significantly.

-- Manually review important false negatives: Although the model shows high sensitivity, it is critical to have a dedicated team manually review transactions that are not flagged as suspicious by the model but are subsequently identified as fraudulent by clients or audit systems.
-These cases can provide valuable feedback for fine-tuning the model.
+- Manually review significant false negatives: Although the model shows high sensitivity, it is essential to have a dedicated team that manually reviews the transactions that the model does not flag as suspicious but that clients or audit systems later identify as fraudulent.
+These cases can provide valuable feedback to adjust the model.

-- Focus on key features: The analysis showed that feature ‘V14’ is the most relevant for fraud detection, with an overall average SHAP value of 0.17, markedly higher than the other features.
-A deeper analysis of what this feature represents and how its data collection or representation in the system can be improved is recommended.
-Furthermore, since the amount of money transferred (‘Amount’) was identified as the least important feature, the weight assigned to this variable in other decision systems could be reconsidered.
+- Focus on the key features: The analysis showed that the feature V14 is the most relevant for fraud detection, with a global average SHAP value of 0.17, markedly higher than the other features.
+It is recommended to conduct a deeper analysis of what this feature represents and how its data collection or representation in the system can be improved.
+Moreover, since the amount of money transferred ('Amount') was identified as the least important characteristic, the weight assigned to this variable in other decision systems could be reconsidered.

-- Explore new features: As SecureSwipe grows, it is important to explore the possibility of integrating new features that could further improve the model’s accuracy.
-This could include geographic data, user behavior patterns, or transaction times.